-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable which approximate fair value at December 31, 2019 because of the short-term nature of these instruments.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable which approximate fair value at December 31, 2020 because of the short-term nature of these instruments.
 The Company invests its cash and cash equivalents with financial institutions that it believes are of high quality, and the Company performs periodic evaluations of these instruments and the relative credit standings of the institutions with which it invests.
 At certain times, the Company's cash balances with any one financial institution may exceed Federal Deposit Insurance Corporation insurance limits.
 The Company believes it mitigates its risk by depositing its cash balances with high credit, quality financial institutions.

 The Company performs ongoing credit evaluations of its customers' financial condition (except for customers who purchase the LivePerson services by credit card via Internet download) and has established an allowance for doubtful accounts based upon factors surrounding the credit risk of customers, historical trends and other information.
 Concentration of credit risk is limited due to the Company's large number of customers.
-No single customer accounted for or exceeded 10% of revenue in 2019, 2018 or 2017.
-Two customers exceeded 10% of the Company's total accounts receivable in 2019 with a balance of approximately \$17.6 million.
-No single customer accounted for or exceeded 10% of the Company's total accounts receivable in 2018 or in 2017.
+No single customer accounted for or exceeded 10% of revenue in 2020, 2019 and 2018 No single customer accounted for or exceeded 10% of the Company's total accounts receivable in 2020 and 2018.
+Two customers exceeded 10% of the Company's total accounts receivable in 2019.